jsilvela/mathcode/README.md

 some rough and naïve code to support a
 [math post](https://blog.silvela.org/post/2024-01-14-math-notation/).
-Definitely not a good start for a math software system, given that it uses floating point numbers instead of symbolic manipulation, but it serves illustrate some points on mathematical exposition (or mis-exposition).
+Definitely not a good start for a math software system, given that it uses floating point numbers instead of symbolic manipulation.
+It serves to illustrate some points on mathematical exposition (or mis-exposition).

 To run it, execute `go main.go` in your terminal.